Jamie Bamber

-Jamie Saint John Bamber Griffith (born 3 April 1973), known professionally as Jamie Bamber, is a British actor, known for his roles as Lee Adama in Battlestar Galactica and Detective Sergeant Matt Devlin in the ITV series Law & Order: UK.
+Jamie St John Bamber Griffith (born 1972/73), known professionally as Jamie Bamber, is a British actor, known for his roles as Lee Adama in Battlestar Galactica and Detective Sergeant Matt Devlin in the ITV series Law & Order: UK.
 He also had a supporting role as 2nd Lt.
 Jack Foley in the HBO miniseries Band of Brothers, as Lieutenant Archie Kennedy in the Hornblower series and was a regular on the British series Ultimate Force and Peak Practice.
-In 2013, Bamber starred in the TNT medical drama Monday Mornings, and in 2014, in the Sky 1 drama The Smoke.
+In 2013, Bamber starred in the TNT medical drama Monday Mornings and, in 2014, in the Sky 1 drama The Smoke.

-Early life
+Early life and education

-Bamber was born on 3 April 1973 in Hammersmith, London, England, to Ralph and Elizabeth Griffith.
+Jamie St John Bamber Griffith was born in Hammersmith, London, England, to Ralph and Elizabeth Griffith.
 His father is from the United States and his mother is from Northern Ireland.
-At the time Bamber was born, his father was an American management consultant.
+At the time Bamber was born, his father was a management consultant.
 Bamber has five brothers and one sister, actress Anastasia Griffith.

-Bamber was educated at St Paul's School in London, and graduated with a first in Modern Languages (Italian and French) from St John's College, Cambridge, before attending and graduating from the London Academy of Music and Dramatic Art.
+Bamber was educated at St Paul's School in London, and graduated with a first in modern languages (Italian and French) from St John's College, Cambridge, before attending and graduating from the London Academy of Music and Dramatic Art.
 He is fluent in both Italian and French, having spent part of his childhood in Paris.

 Bamber appeared in the 1994 student film Shifting Sands.

-Acting career
+Career

 Battlestar Galactica

 Beginning in 2003, Bamber starred as Lee 'Apollo' Adama in the re-imagined Battlestar Galactica that started as a miniseries and served as a backdoor pilot for the 2004 television series on the US Sci Fi Channel (now Syfy).
 The show received critical acclaim and received a Peabody Award plus a number of nominations in its four-season run; Bamber was nominated for a Saturn Award for Best Supporting Actor on Television for Battlestar Galactica in 2004.

-In the role of Lee Adama, Londoner Bamber speaks with an American accent which is frequently cited for its accuracy; he credits being exposed to his father's American accent from childhood.
-He also darkened his hair, in an effort to more closely resemble Edward James Olmos, who plays his character's father.
+In the role of Lee Adama, Bamber speaks with an American accent which is frequently cited for its accuracy; he credits being exposed to his father's American accent from childhood.
+He also darkened his hair in an effort to more closely resemble Edward James Olmos, who plays his character's father.
 Reciprocally, Olmos wore contact lenses with blue irises to match Bamber's eyes.

 Bamber wrote the foreword for Titan Books' Battlestar Galactica: The Official Companion Season Three by David Bassom.
 Of the show's dramatic resonance, he said: